 3. Semrush – SEO and content marketing research platform

-Semrush is another well-known SEO planning tool among content marketers that helps with competitor research, PPCs, and social media content marketing as well.
+Semrush is another well-known SEO planning and rank tracking tool among content marketers that helps with competitor research, PPCs, and social media content marketing as well.
 The SEO Toolkit on the platform helps you conduct extensive keyword research and analyze other parameters to determine your standing on SERPs.
 Other tools include market research and social media analytics that also help with content planning.

 Some of the key content planning features on Semrush are –